Geogear/Dungeon-Solver/README.md

-## Dungeon Solve
+# Dungeon Solve
-A 2d dungeon crawler, with simple combat and focus on puzzles.
-Made as the first graduation project that is requried for CENG major at GTU.
+A 2d procedural generated dungeon crawler, with simple combat and puzzle elements.
+Made as the first graduation project for CENG major at GTU.
+Game page can be found [here](https://geogear.itch.io/dungeon-solve).